hampusborgos/country-flags/README.md

 ### Arbitrary Width Manually

-If you cannot run the node script above, you can do the same steps manually.
+If you cannot run the node script above, you can do the same steps manually if you have `svgexport` and `imagemin-cli` NPM packages globally installed in your system.

 Use a combination of `svgexport` and `imagemin-cli` from NPM to get that.
 `imagemin` is very important because `svgexport` produces uncompressed PNGs which are several MB each.